teropa/failurous-java/README.md

 Notice that the position of the filter-mapping element affects which exceptions Failurous will report.
 Any filter mappings appearing before the failurous filter mapping in web.xml will not be reported, since they are executed outside its scope.

+## Reporting exceptions occurring elsewhere

+To send exceptions occurring outside the request/response cycle, `FailSender` can be invoked directly.
+The `ExceptionFail` convenience class can be used to include the usual exception information (stack trace, etc.) in the report without having to configure anything:

+    try {
+      myFailingMethod();
+    } catch (MyException e) {
+      FailSenderFactory.getSender().send(new ExceptionFail(e));
+      throw e;
+    }

 ## Sending custom notifications

 failurous-java can be used to send custom notifications to Failurous.
 This can be accomplished by building an instance of `Fail` and sending it with the `FailSender` API: